VessoVit/MazeGenerator/README.md

 # MazeGenerator

-OpenFramework maze generator and solver
+OpenFramework maze generator and solver.

+## Installation

+Use the openFrameworks app to create new project and include